 - Leaving since you do not deserve to be treated this way

 - Or forming a new relationship with someone who really hurt you.
 The new relationship will be stronger & deeper than ever.
 I held onto this dream because it was easy for me to envision.
 It just didn’t work out for me that way.
 I hope it can for you.

 Thanks for sharing your story with us “Jack.”
-If you’d like to share your story in the form of a post, feel free to contact us.
+If you’d like to share your story and/or lessons learned after infidelity in the form of an article, feel free to contact us.